supertrashpanda/supertrashpanda/README.md

 ### Hi there 👋
 This is Yunfan Ling, and I love coding, for various digital interative art projects I've been always wanting to undertake.

 Currently I am working on a mobile App that can transform the sound of the wind (aeolian sound 💨 ) to fine verses/lines of poetry📝.
-Looking forward to collaborating with you if you are interested in this idea.
+I look forward to collaborating with you if you are interested in this idea.

 ### Technologies & Tools 🔧